simonkarman/fish-generator/README.md

 # Fish Generator

-An experimental project for generating game icons of sea creatures that match an existing art style.
-This tool helps non-artists create consistent art assets by generating new sea creatures based on a set of example fish images.
+An experimental project for generating game icons that match an existing art style.
+This tool helps non-artists create consistent art assets by generating new images based on a set of example images.

 ![Fish Generator](./examples.png)

+> It is called "Fish Generator" because it was initially used to create new fish images, but it has since been adapted to work with other types of images.

 ## Purpose
 This project aims to solve a common challenge in game development: maintaining visual consistency when expanding an art collection.
-By learning from an existing set of fish images, the generator can create new sea creatures that match the same style, allowing developers without artistic skills to expand their game's asset library.
+By learning from an existing set of images, the generator can create images that match the same style, allowing developers without artistic skills to expand their game's asset library.

 ## Example Usage
 The current implementation uses a set of fish icons in various colors as reference material to generate new sea creatures that maintain the same artistic style.

+You can add new directories with an `images/` prefix to generate new images in different styles.
+For example, you can create a directory called `images/houses/` and add some image files of houses and a prompt file named `images/houses/prompt.md` to generate houses.
+See the fish prompt for an example: [images/fish/prompt.md](images/fish/prompt.md).

 ## Getting Started